SamuelFoc/Task-Resistant-AI/README.md

 pip install -r requirements.txt
 ```

+If you have any problems installing, try to update your `pip`.

 Afterwards you have to upload the base datasets into the `0-Data/0 - original` directory.

 - cards.pq